 Hot Wheels have long stopped being just miniature cars.
-Just like pieces of art, baseball carts, coins, and other collectible items, the Hot Wheels cars possess all the attributes that turn fans into collectors: boundless diversity, exquisite details, and historically significant characteristics.
-But the die-cast cars offer something else as well, something that turns Hot Wheels collectors into members of a cultural movement, borderline family.
+The Hot Wheels cars not only possess all the signature attributes that turn fans into collectors – boundless diversity, exquisite details, and historically significant characteristics, but something else as well, something that turns Hot Wheels collectors into members of a cultural movement, borderline family.

 Who are the collectors